Lower back pain is a severe mood dampener and can lessen your productivity. How do you fix it then without any side effects?

 It could be because it heals you mentally and physically in a manner that it won’t occur again if you practice regularly.
 And it has no side effects.

 Lower back pain is something we all suffer from at some point in our lives.
 It could be for various reasons and all the more because of the way we lead our lives now with lesser physical activity.
-So, it is imperative that you practice the above asanas to keep the pain at bay and live happily.
+So, movement is recommended and the above asanas can keep the pain at bay and bring nourishment to the tissues surrounding the spine.

 Latest posts by Ramya Achanta (see all)